• Skip to primary navigation

 front view of a stack fo 5 Chocolate Brownie Cookies

-How to make Brownie Cookies
+How to Make Brownie Cookies

 This brownie cookie recipe is easy to make!
 We'll walk through the steps together to ensure your success, and don't forget to watch the video.

 Begin by combining flour, sea salt, baking powder, and cocoa powder in a small bowl, then set aside.
-I prefer to measure my dry ingredients first to ensure they are evenly distributed throughout the dough.

 two overhead photos showing how to make Chocolate Brownie Cookies